Azure Spot Virtual Machines

 "We benchmark performance across cloud providers, and Azure has consistently been among the top performers.
 Azure Spot VMs now allow our customers to use the best infrastructure available in an ad-hoc fashion.
 Azure Spot VMs, combined with Rescale's HPC job orchestration and automated checkpoint restarts, help mitigate preemption risks.
 As a result, our customers can finally use the best cloud infrastructure, whenever they want."Mulyanto Poort, VP of HPC Engineering at Rescale

-Spot VMs are now available on VMs and VMSS to customers buying from the web or through a Microsoft representative.
+Spot Virtual Machines is available now to customers buying from the web or through a Microsoft representative.
+Spot Virtual Machines is also available with Azure Virtual Machine Scale Sets.

 Workloads are evicted when Azure no longer has available compute capacity and must reallocate its resources.